 At UW, sustainability is in our nature.
 In addition to having many students, faculty, and staff across our campuses doing research and developing new technologies in the area of renewable energy, we want to make sure that we are doing our best to use more renewable energy across UW.

 Another Solar Array Please (ASAP) is a program of UW Sustainability to support efforts to expand renewable energy on our UW Campuses.
 Expanding our renewable energy efforts not only has the potential to reduce costs long-term, it is part of doing a world of good right here at UW by helping us meet our Climate Action Plan (CAP) goals for reducing greenhouse gas emissions: a 15% reduction from 2005 levels by 2020, a 36% reduction 2035, and climate neutrality by 2050.
+The first solar array project has been chosen, you can track our fundraising progress here.

 How it Works